North Carolina county euthanizes family’s dog by mistake, offers $300 and replacement animal from shelter

 Blaze, a 16-month-old Australian cattle dog, was put down June 8 at the Davidson County Animal Shelter.
 County officials blamed the screw-up on a paperwork mix-up.

-His owner Joey Varker, of Lexington, N.C., claims the shelter offered them another dog as a replacement and $300 compensation, two gestures he called an insult.
+His owner Joey Varker, of Lexington, N.C., claims the shelter offered them another dog as a replacement and $300 compensation, two gestures he called insulting.

 He wrote on Facebook: "We were offered another dog from the shelter which is a insult to my wife me and our 3 children after talking to the city manager we were offered $300 in compensation for our dog which was an even bigger insult how do you put a price on a family member which our dog was!!!!"